 All the users in the group “jira-servicedesk-customers-hr” are now associated, as a customer, with the project “Human Resources”.

 There are a lot of apps on the Marketplace that you can use to improve the portal.
-Here we introduce a couple of apps that can help you improve your Jira service desk security:
+Here, we introduce a couple of apps that can help you improve your Jira service desk security:

-If you want to customize your portal through personalized site and structure, then the app, Refined Theme for Jira Cloud and Server/ Data Center is for you.
-It’s especially useful when you deal with many support teams and you want to manage them regarding the main subjects as the IT department.
+If you want to customize your portal through a personalized site and structure, then the app, Refined Theme for Jira Cloud and Server/ Data Center is for you.
+It’s especially useful when you deal with many support teams, and you want to manage them regarding the main subjects as the IT department.
 These subjects can be technical support, software support, security team, and so on.

 In this example, we have a site “Help Center” with these 2 categories: